Waxmard/b-spoke-applicant-inquiry/README.md

 ## Problem Statement

-Our letting estate agency receives numerous inquiries from property listing platforms (Zillow, Redfin, etc.) where applicants often don't meet basic requirements:
+Our letting estate agency receives numerous inquiries from property listing platforms (OnTheMarket, Rightmove, Zoopla, etc.) where applicants often don't meet basic requirements:
 - Income too low for the property
 - Want to bring pets to no-pet properties
 - Move-in dates that don't align with availability